 Bruce Potter is a self-taught luthier who has been building guitars since 1997.

 His initial interest in guitar building began after falling in love with his 1995 Lowden O32.
 Since that time he made it his goal to reverse engineer what made guitars like Lowdens and Martins so tonally unique.
-After a full year completing his first guitar and for each of the the next 20+ guitars, an elaborate and comprehensive experiment began, refining his design with bracing modifications, thicknesses of parts, and wood combinations.
+After a full year completing his first guitar and for each of the the next 20+ guitars, an elaborate and comprehensive experiment began, refining his design with bracing modifications, thickness/weight of different parts, tuning of the soundbox, and various wood combinations.